 683 Chicago Dr #3001, Holland, MI 49423, United States // +16163963100

-A little family-owned sandwich place with the best food and the best service.
+Next up, I would like to share this little family-owned sandwich place with the best food and great service.
 The sandwiches here are huge and stuffed with delicious meats like ham, turkey, roast beef, corned beef, chicken or pork that will get you and leave you stuffed but wanting more.
 So if you’re looking for a new place to try, try out an Electric Hero Sandwich; promise you’ll come back for a second round!

 Their Red Dragon salad with Shredded chicken, tomato, cucumber, red onion, gorgonzola, and poblano avocado ranch dressing on greens is a magnificent mix of flavors.

 The Old Inglourious sandwich with pulled pork, chipotle citrus BBQ sauce, provolone, and pineapple on grilled sourdough is my favorite from the hot subs.
 You can pair your sandwich with a nice salad and a hot bowl of soup for a fair price.